 Aziz is an ex-general who led coups in 2005 and 2008 and won power in his own right in a 2009 presidential election, widely deemed fair.
 But he remains vulnerable with many in Mauritania seeing him still as a military strongman not as an elected representative.
 The recent people power riots across the Maghreb has also made the administration nervous and gives strength to opposition claims his regime is illegitimate.

 A moderate Islamist opposition party the National Rally for Reform and Development (RNRD-Tawassoul) has publicly expressed support for the Egyptians protesters.
 Tawassoul hailed “the revolt of Egyptian youths committed to freedom in a bid to end the repression and hegemony of the Mubarak regime.”
 The party said the protests were “a decisive moment, which calls for a much greater solidarity among all the forces of change, to deal with a dictatorship and defeat all the manoeuvres likely to slow the momentum of a revolution whose claims to freedom and reform meet people’s aspirations.”

 While ostensibly speaking about Egypt, this was really code for the situation at home in Mauritania.
 Poverty is widespread, 45 percent of adults are illiterate and a similar percentage live on less than $2 a day.
 Lying in the drought-prone Sahel, the long-term prognosis for the country is not good even if Aziz is forced out.
-The country owes $1.2 billion in debt, the vast majority to oil-rich Kuwait.
-Mauritania is no different in many respects to other countries in northern Africa, a fact not lost on Aziz as he ponders the wrath of people power.
+The country is $1.2 billion in debt, the vast majority to oil-rich Kuwait.
+Mauritania is no different to other countries in northern Africa, a fact not lost on Aziz as he ponders the wrath of people power.
 The fact the protesters and Al Qaeda are misdirecting their anger is little comfort in a world given to easy slogans for difficult problems.